blazejba/gp2/README.md

 The individuals are sorted based on their fitness from best to worst and the probability of making offspring is proportional to their rank.
 * `truncation`
-The individuals are sorted based on their fitness from best to worst and M best becomes parents.
+The individuals are sorted based on their fitness from best to worst and M best become parents.
 Number M depends on the value assigned to `parents`.
 * `tournament`
 Each parent is selected by randomly choosing two individuals from a generation and comparing their scores.